Contents in brief:

 Proteins, and in particular the amino acids that constitute them, act as energy storage, second in size only to the adipose tissue, that in particular conditions, such as prolonged fasting, may become essential for survival.
 However, their reduction of more than 30% leads to a decrease of the contraction capacity of respiratory muscle, immune function, and organ function, that are not compatible with life.
 Therefore, proteins are an extremely valuable fuel.

-Protein classification based on solubility
+Classification based on solubility

 The different globular proteins can be classified based on their solubility in different solvents, such as water, salt and alcohol (see: ” Gluten: definition, structure, properties, containing grains“).